We are a globally recognized innovator of sound, image, and voice technologies for cinemas, home theaters, PCs, mobile devices, and games.

 In the past, filmmakers and content creators had to limit their creativity, knowing that their vision would be truncated throughout the process.
 But with Dolby Vision, directors have total control over brightness, highlights, and contrast.
 They can now envision greater drama and deliver more spectacular experiences.

-Video technology has advanced greatly over the past few years, but current broadcast standards still impose limits.
-With Dolby Vision, creators can now tell their stories the way they intended to by capturing the exact levels of brightness and color and delivering them to your screen.
+Imaging technology has advanced greatly over the past few years, but current broadcast and cinema standards still impose limits.
+With Dolby Vision, creators can now tell their stories the way they intended to by capturing the exact levels of brightness and color and delivering them to you.

 After shooting, directors and colorists can expand how they treat footage in dynamic new ways.
 With the greatest range of color and luminance available, and the most control over contrast and exposure, creators can push the limits of what's possible during postproduction and color grading.